Built with Zig + BoringSSL

 Cross-platform

 Works on macOS, Linux, and Windows.
-Written in Zig with OpenSSL 3 for TLS.
+Written in Zig with BoringSSL for TLS.
 Single binary, no runtime dependencies.